History of concubinage in the Muslim world: Sexual consent

 Islam prohibited sexual relations between Muslim men and pagan female captives.
 In the early Muslim period, this appeared to delegitimize Muslim captors who wished to form relationships with female captives.
 To resolve this, coercion into Islam was tacitly permitted.
 Ibn Hanbal noted that if idolatrous women could be coerced into becoming Muslim, sexual relations with them were permissible, while if they did not embrace Islam, they could be used as servants, but not for sexual relations.
-Hasan al-Basri recalled that Muslims achieved this objective through various methods, including pointing a pagan slave-girl towards the Kaaba, ordering them to recite the shahada and perform and ablution.
+Hasan al-Basri recalled that Muslims achieved this objective through various methods, including pointing a pagan slave-girl towards the Kaaba, ordering them to recite the shahada and perform an ablution.
 Other scholars specified that slave-girls must be taught to pray and perform ablutions by themselves before being considered eligible for sexual relations.
+Ibn Qayyim argued that conversion of polytheist women to Islam was not necessary for sexual relations with her.

-Practice in the Middle East
+Practice in the Middle East and Europe

 While Muslim cultures acknowledged concubinage, as well as polygamy, as a man's legal right, in reality, these were usually practiced only by the royalty and elite sections of society.
 The large-scale availability of women for sexual slavery had a strong influence on Muslim thought, even though the "harem" culture of the elite was not mirrored by most of the Muslim population.